Veria: Sports

 Veria is home to many sports clubs.
 Most prominent is the handball team of Filippos Veria, competing in the first national division and which has won many championships (both national and international) over the last 40 years.
-The most famous is Veria NFC which competes in Gamma Ethniki (Greece's 3rd division).
+The most famous is Veria 1960 which competes in Gamma Ethniki (Greece's 3rd division).
 Veria also has two basketball teams, AOK Veria and Filippos Veria, which compete in the local and third national division respectively.